-In this present research the investigator is going to study the impact of new teaching model "Group Clinical Supervision Model" on general teaching competency among in-service teachers.
+In this present research the investigator is going to study the impact of the new teaching model "Group Clinical Supervision Model" on General Teaching Competency among in-service teachers.
 In order to measure impact of "Group Clinical Supervision Model" on teaching competency of in-service teachers, general teaching competency scale is developed and standardized by Passi B.K and Lalitha M.S (1979) has been adapted in the present study.
-In this study 30 in-service teachers in which 25 teachers are graduates and 5 teachers are post graduates are taken as a sample.
+In this study 30 in-service teachers in which 19 teachers are having 0-5 years of teaching experience and 11 teachers are having 6-10 years of teaching experience are taken as a sample.
 The data collected was analyzed using the values of mean, Standard deviation and "t" values.
-The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers with different qualification to improve their teaching competency.
+The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers having 0-5 years of teaching experience and 6-10 years of teaching experience to improve their teaching competency.